derzaarsad/derzaarsad/README.md

 ### Plane Segmentation for a 3D Reconstruction System (KinKon)

+This thesis became my first encounter with computer vision subjects as well as professional development in C++.
+The project is a part of a 3D reconstruction system that used Kinect depth images as an input.
+I designed a module to segment planes from a point cloud in real-time.
+Belong to the segmented planes are, for example, walls, floors, or ceilings.

 ![plane](https://github.com/derzaarsad/derzaarsad/blob/master/imgs/plane_segmentation.png)

 You can find more information about the 3D reconstruction system in [KinKon](https://www.imi.kit.edu/46_2540.php)